ThalesGroup/ThalesGroup.github.io/ciphertrust/blog/2023-04-18-data-security-without-DevOps-disruption.md

 To be able to install and use the Transparent Encryption feature, you must install an agent.
 The first step is to create a “**Registration Token**“; this will be used during the agent installation to add the agent to the CipherTrust Manager.
 To create the Token, browse to “**Access Management -> Registration Tokens**” and click on “**Add Registration Token**” and complete the following entries:

-* Provide a Name Prefix: on my case DevOps_Token
+* Provide a Name Prefix: on my case DevOps_token
 * Local CA: choose the default
 * Create a token: Base64
 ![Create_Token](img/Createtoken.webp)